ThomasChambers15243/COMP260-Distributed-Systems/README.md

 of Art and Design Helsinki, 2006.

 [8] A. Ehlert, ‘Improving Input Prediction in Online Fighting Games’, Dissertation, KTH, School of Electrical Engineering and Computer Science, 2021.

+[9] P. Karn and C. Partridge, “Improving round-trip time estimates in Reliable Transport Protocols,” Proceedings of the ACM workshop on Frontiers in computer communications technology  - SIGCOMM '87, Aug.
+1987.

+[10] F. Metzger, A. Rafetseder, and C. Schwartz, “A comprehensive end-to-end lag model for online and Cloud Video gaming,” 5th ISCA/DEGA Workshop on Perceptual Quality of Systems (PQS 2016), Aug.
+2016.